LinkWellNodes/Documentation/docs/knowledgebase/Direct-Request-Guide.md

 ![dr-workflow](/img/CL_DR_Model.webp)

-## Requesting Data from LinkWell Nodes
+## Requesting data from LinkWell Nodes

 The following information details how to initiate an oracle request from within your smart contract, using the LinkWell Nodes oracle infrastructure.